chiropterascout/blog/_posts/2018-3-3-first-post.md

 the last public one (so far) is this shitty bitcoin joke: [imogenerative/bitlorean](https://github.com/imogenerative/bitlorean). it lives [here](https://bitlorean.herokuapp.com). basically it scrapes bitcoin power consumption from the digiconomist index, calculates the total power consumption in GW, then divides by 1.21 to determine how many trips Back to the Future that would power.
 I... forget why I made this.

-there's an ongoing one too, which I won't reveal anything about (yet)  other that the title of the work: _vaporwave-usb_. y'all are gonna love that.
+there's an ongoing one too, which I won't reveal anything about (yet...) other that the title of the work: _vaporwave-usb_. y'all are gonna love that.